Menu Close

 Rabbits need as much space as possible so that they can carry out all their natural behaviours and live a long, healthy, happy life.
-At a minimum, a pair of rabbits need permanent access to 3m x 2m (10ft x 6ft) of living space, so a traditional hutch alone is not suitable.
+At a minimum, a pair of rabbits need permanent access to 3m x 2m (10ft x 6ft) of living space, so a traditional hutch is not suitable.

 Outdoor Rabbits